- Geology & Geological

 477. Compressible Fluid Flow.
 3 credits.
 Pre- or corequisites: ME 306 and 341*.
 Introduction to the theory and application of one-dimensional compressible flow.
 Course topics include isentropic flow in converging and converging/diverging nozzles, normal shock waves, oblique shock waves, Prandtl-Meyer flow, flow with friction and heat addition.
 On demand.

 480. Mechanical Engineering Seminar.
 3 credits.
 Prerequisite: Senior standing.
 Reports and presentations on current developments in mechanical engineering and engineering ethics.
-F
+Fall

 483. Mechanical Measurements Laboratory.
 3 credits.
 Prerequisite: EE 206.
 Experiments and written reports on the operation and performance of instruments and basic mechanical engineering equipment.
-F
+Fall

 484. Ground Vehicle Dynamics.
 3 credits.
 Prerequisites: ME 322 or consent of instructor.
 This course deals with the design of ground vehicle suspension and steering systems.
 Vehicle ride, handling and safety systems are covered along with passive and active suspension control.
 On demand.

 489. Senior Honors Thesis.
 1 to 8 credits; total not to exceed 9.
 Prerequisite: consent of the Department and approval of the Honors Committee.
 Supervised independent study culminating in a thesis.
-F,S
+Fall, Spring

 490. Special Laboratory Problems.
 1 to 3 credits.
 Repeatable to maximum of 6 credits.
 Prerequisite: Consent of instructor.
 Laboratory investigations of interest to students and faculty.
 On demand.